-Keiko UNOTORO, Representative Director, Satsuki-kai (Alumnae Association of the University of Tokyo)
+Keiko UNOTORO, Representative Director (at time of publication), Satsuki-kai (Alumnae Association of the University of Tokyo)

 It has been more than 70 years since the University of Tokyo opened its doors to female students.
 However, when women were allowed to do the things previously only available to men, they unconsciously expected that women would conform to the logic and values of the male-dominated society.
 What we need today is a shift to a completely new way of thinking, acknowledging that the attributes of women will enhance the value of an organization.

 Among those admitted to the University of Tokyo’s undergraduate programs, the proportion of women has been stagnant at around 20% for the past two decades.
 With the aim of changing this situation, Satsuki-kai operates grant-based scholarship programs for female students living away from home, as well as experiencing financial hardship.